 BFA Showcases & New Lens Film Festival

-Student participation in the annual Showcases is a RFC requirement.
-Not submitting a film for the showcase can result in a 20% grade reduction for their core Directing class and students being placed on Artistic probation.
+Student participation in the annual Showcases is an RFC requirement.
+Not submitting a film for showcase deadline can result in a 20% grade reduction for their core Directing class and students being placed on Artistic probation.

 Fall Semester - Showcases